Supreme Warrior: Reception

 Supreme Warrior's 3DO version received mixed reviews.
-The four reviewers of Electronic Gaming Monthly praised the exceptionally good video quality of the 3DO version and the innovation of having a fighting game from a first person perspective, they found that the gameplay did not work, and in particular that opponent attacks are excessively difficult to block.
-A reviewer for Next Generation was more optimistic about the gameplay and remarked that "Digital Pictures' games are usually better to watch than play ... however, with this title it may be on the edge of a viable game structure."
+The four reviewers of Electronic Gaming Monthly praised the exceptionally good video quality of the 3DO version and the innovation of having a fighting game from a first person perspective.
+However, they found that the gameplay did not work, and in particular that opponent attacks are excessively difficult to block.
+A reviewer for Next Generation was more positive to the gameplay.
 He went on to say that the game, while a step in the right direction for the developer, suffers from a steep learning curve and a disconnect between the gameplay and the onscreen video.
 GamePro's Slo Mo echoed the praise of the production values of the game's full-motion video, but was more positive about the controls and gameplay.
 Though he warned that the controls are complicated, he noted that they are responsive as well, and commented that taking the time to master the gameplay is rewarding.

 The Sega CD version received mixed reviews.
 Three reviewers for VideoGames praised the game's graphics though noting that the Sega CD version's video was grainy.
 The reviewers panned the game's playability and overuse of full-motion video, claiming the game "plays like a wet brick".
 In contrast to his 3DO version review, Slo Mo was slightly less approving of the Sega CD version for its video quality and its controls in the absence of a six-button controller.
 Dean of Sega Power was more positive about the game and called the video some of the best seen in a full-motion video game, but was critical of the game's high difficulty.